 complete all required information is displayed in the correct places and all required Exhibits, including applicable signature pages, are included;

-consistent with Letter of Notification allocations or figures subsequently revised by or negotiated with the Department;
+consistent with Letter of Notification allocations or figures subsequently revised by or negotiated with the Department.

-prepared in accordance with instructions by the Department-
+prepared in accordance with instructions by the Department;

-received by the due dates listed in this Exhibit E
+received by the due dates listed in this Exhibit.
 If the CSB does not meet these performance contract requirements, the Department may delay future payments of state and federal funds until satisfactory performance is achieved.

 Mid-year and end-of-the-fiscal year performance contract reports submitted by the CSB shall be:

-complete, all required information is displayed in the correct places, all required data are included in the CARS application reports, and any other required information not included in CARS are submitted;
+complete, all required information is displayed in the correct places, all required data are included in the reports, and any other required information not included in reports are submitted;

 consistent with the state and federal grant funds allocations in the Letter of Notification or figures subsequently revised by or negotiated with the Department;